When are the New Year's Day holidays in 2019? Which days are they closed?

 Recommend

-What date is the third day of the fourth lunar month in 2018?
+What are the do's and don'ts on the 13th day of the third lunar month in 2019?